-Maybe you've been thinking about composting, but aren't sure how to start.
-Or perhaps you heard compost piles are smelly, or attract bugs and mice.
-Whatever your lame excuse is, give it up.
-Here are eight good reasons why compost is a great idea.
+Maybe you've been thinking about composting but aren't sure how to start.
+Perhaps you heard compost piles are smelly or attract bugs and mice.
+Despite what you may have been told, here are eight good reasons why compost is a great idea.

 01 of 08